VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

   distractions while the team examines the alternatives.
 These examples do not illustrate the final implementation of this bounded context.

-The first approach considered by the team, shown in figure 2, uses two separate aggregates.
+The first approach considered by the team, shown in Figure 2, uses two separate aggregates.

 ![Figure 2][fig2]

-**Approach #1, two separate aggregates**
+**Approach 1: Two separate aggregates**

 The numbers in the diagram correspond to the following steps:

-1. The UI sends a command to register Attendees X and Y onto conference 157.
+1. The UI sends a command to register Attendees X and Y for conference 157.
 The command is routed to a new **Order** aggregate.
 2. The **Order** aggregate raises an event that reports that an order has been created.
-The event is routed to the **Conference Seats Availability** aggregate.
+The event is routed to the **SeatsAvailability** aggregate.
-3. The **Conference Seats Availability** aggregate with an ID of 157 is re-hydrated from the data store.
+3. The **SeatsAvailability** aggregate with an ID of 157 is re-hydrated from the data store.
-4. The **Conference Seats Availability** aggregate updates its total number of seats booked.
+4. The **SeatsAvailability** aggregate updates its total number of seats booked.
-5. The updated version of the **Conference Seats Availability** aggregate is persisted to the data store.
+5. The updated version of the **SeatsAvailability** aggregate is persisted to the data store.
 6. The new **Order** aggregate, with an ID of 4239, is persisted to the data store.

-> **MarkusPersona:** The term re-hydration refers to the process of
+> **MarkusPersona:** The term rehydration refers to the process of
-> deserializing the aggregate instance from a datastore.
+> deserializing the aggregate instance from a data store.

 > **JanaPersona:** You could consider using the [Memento
-> pattern][memento] to handle the persistence and re-hydration.
+> pattern][memento] to handle the persistence and rehydration.

-The second approach considered by the team, shown in figure 3, uses a single aggregate in place of two.
+The second approach considered by the team, shown in Figure 3, uses a single aggregate in place of two.

 ![Figure 3][fig3]

-**Approach #2, a single aggregate**
+**Approach 2: A single aggregate**

 The numbers in the diagram correspond to the following steps:

 1. The UI sends a command to register Attendees X and Y onto conference 157.
 The command is routed to the **Conference** aggregate with an ID of 157.
-2. The **Conference** aggregate with an ID of 157 is re-hydrated from the data store.
+2. The **Conference** aggregate with an ID of 157 is rehydrated from the data store.
 3. The **Order** entity validates the booking (it queries the **SeatsAvailability** entity to see if there are enough